Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 Hormones like estrogen and progesterone govern your menstrual cycle.
 Estrogen helps build up the uterine lining, while progesterone stabilizes it after ovulation.
 If these hormones fluctuate erratically, your cycle length can shorten dramatically.

-For example, if ovulation happens earlier than usual or doesn’t happen at all (anovulation), your body might shed the lining prematurely.
+For example, if ovulation happens earlier than usual or doesn’t happen at all (anovulation), your body might shed the lining at an unexpected time.
 This leads to bleeding sooner than expected—sometimes just two weeks after your last period.

 Stress plays a huge role here.
-High stress levels trigger cortisol production, which can interfere with reproductive hormones.
-This disruption might cause cycles to shorten suddenly or become irregular.
+High stress levels can trigger cortisol production, which can interfere with reproductive hormones.
+This disruption might cause cycles to shorten suddenly, lengthen unexpectedly, or become irregular.

 Common Hormonal Causes of Shortened Cycles